How to connect your garden building to the internet

 Having a garden building as an office, playroom, gym or a summer house is great, but in current times it would be almost useless if you couldn’t get a solid and reliable internet connection.

 Ideally you should run the internet cable and the electric one at the same time.
-In addition to be much more cost effective, you will avoid having to dig your garden one more time.
+In addition to be much more cost effective, you will avoid having to dig your garden more than once.
 Because the internet cable has a metal armour around it, the internet signal will not be disturbed by the electricity.

-We recommend to use CAT6 cable.
+We recommend using a CAT6 cable.
 Although slightly more expensive they allow internet signal to travel with the highest possible speed, giving you the same internet performance you have in your own house.
 Even with a distance of over 60 metres (almost 200 ft) our clients did not see a drop in download and upload speeds.

 Once the cable has been installed you will have two new internet sockets: one inside your house and one inside your garden building.